Engee documentation

 Notebook

-Numerical solution of the partial derivative equation on the example of an acoustic wave
+Numerical solution of partial differential equations using the example of an acoustic wave

 @views function acoustic_wave_1D_orig()